 The information in this report is based on two rounds of studies, conducted nine years apart, with children between 3-12 years old.
 We used usability testing as the method of research:

-In total, 90 children tested the usability of 53 websites targeted at their age group, as well as the kids area on mainstream websites.
+Overall, children tested 53 websites targeted at their age group, as well as the kids area on mainstream websites.
 The studies took place in the United States and Israel in participants' homes, at schools, and in usability labs.

 Purchase an individual license if the report or video will only be used by one person.